Vishal-S-J/BASIC-JAVA/README.md

 ```
 OBJECT

-Now consider me as a Creator of my world and I wanted a new person so I created an object using a new keyword.
+- Now consider me as a Creator of my world and I wanted a new person so I created an object using a new keyword.
+- new class_name() this is called as new object and
+- class_name object_name this is called as reference variable.
 * Syntax (Creating a object)
 ```
 class_name object_name = new class_name();
 ```
 CONSTRUCTOR

-Java always provides us with default constructor with no parameter if we create a new constructor with params it gets override so we need to create both default and parameterized constructor.
-Constructor has the same name as class name.
-Constructor does not return any value.
+- Java always provides us with default constructor with no parameter if we create a new constructor with params it gets override so we need to create both default and parameterized constructor.
+- Constructor has the same name as class name.
+- Constructor does not return any value.
 * Syntax (Creating a constructor)
 ```
 class_name() {